SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/keyword-search-expressions.md

 * **Multiple whitespace characters**.
 This character determines the multiple spaces present in the payload or in the source expression.

- For example, in the following query there are multiple space characters present in `"VM Periodic" and "Task Thread"`, but normalisation returns the same result as a single space whitespace character.
+ For example, in the following query, there are multiple space characters present in `"VM Periodic" and "Task Thread"`, but normalization returns the same result as a single space whitespace character.
  ```
   sourceCategory=stream_thread_dumps "VM Periodic_____Task Thread"
  ```